unyt-org/articles/articles/uix-introduction-vue.md

 Now, data is permanently stored across backend restarts.
 Execute `uix --clear` to clear the stored records in your database.

-Marking a pointer on the frontend with `eternal ??` will persist it in the device's `localStorage`.
+Marking a pointer on the frontend with `eternal` will persist it in the device's `localStorage`.
 As opposed to JSON, the underlying DATEX technology allows you to store any arbitrary value, including primitives, maps, class instances, callbacks, HTML elements, and more.

-## This is just the beginning
+## This is just the beginning...

 UIX and its adjacent projects have a lot more to offer.
-Delve into the [documentation](https://docs.unyt.org) to find examples and learn more about the wholistic full-stack framework created by [unyt.org](https://unyt.org).
+Check out our [developer documentation](https://docs.unyt.org) to learn more about UIX and the future of web development.